CBS

 Dr.

-Patrassi and Christian Bourrel who occupied important positions at the football
+Patrassi and Christian Bourrel, who occupied important positions at the football

-school of AC Milan got involved at the club after meetings in 1994 as the team
+school of AC Milan, got involved at the club after meetings in 1994 as the team

-and CBS pressed towards installing a new artificial pitch, which they got in
+CBS pressed towards installing a new artificial pitch, which they got in

 2004.
 Giancarlo Nanni took over as head coach in 2006-07 as the team began to

 progress.
-By the time Nanni had departed at the end of the 2013-14 season CBS
+By the time Nanni had departed at the end of the 2013-14 season, CBS

-had progressed to the Eccellenza Piemonte-Valle d'Aosta which became the fifth
+had progressed to the Eccellenza Piemonte-Valle d'Aosta, which became the fifth

 tier of Italian football.